pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 That will start an Ionic 2 `typescript` app using the side menu starter, and after it finishes it will open the folder and start the app, your browser will open and show you your new app.

-You'll probably see a lot of output in the console from ionic about downloads, installing modules, and building your app before showing it in the browser, the whole process could take between 1 - 5 min depending on your ethernet bandwidth and your pc `cpu / ram / hd` speed, at the end your browser should show something similar to this:
+You'll probably see a lot of output in the console from Ionic about downloading and installing modules and building your app before showing it in the browser.
+The whole process could take between one and five minutes, depending on your ethernet bandwidth and your computer's CPU, RAM, and drive speed.
+At the end your browser should show something similar to this:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/136c91ef-0b9a-4b18-a39d-d2476d4096e5.png)

 **Note 1:** In case you're not very skilled with the terminal, using `&&` between commands ensure all of them are run in serial way, and if one fails the next ones doesn't execute.

-**Note 2:** Also note this command is made to work in unix based terminals, so if you're in a different OS like `Windows` you'll need to edit that command accordingly.
+**Note 2:** Also note this command is made to work in unix-based terminals, so if you're in a different OS like `Windows`, you'll need to edit that command accordingly (or install a unix terminal).

 ***

 ## Creating and opening the database

-Now here's where the fun starts, first let's talk a bit of theory.
-The way angular 2 scopes works makes each component be isolated, that's a great thing since errors in one component will not affect the other, thus allowing to find and fix bugs easier, however this also means that if we want something to be available through the app, we need to use a provider (or a service, this days both are almost the same).
+Now here's where the fun starts.
+First let's talk a bit of theory.
+Angular 2 scopes isolate each component, which is great since errors in one component will not affect the other.
+Thus, using scopes, we can find and fix bugs more easily.
+However, this also means that if we want something to be available through the app, we need to use a provider (or a service, this days both are almost the same).

-Next in the line is the database library selection, there's a few options here:
+Next in the line is the database library selection.
+There are a few options when it comes to choosing a database library:

 1. Local Storage (not good for critical or persistent data, can be erased by OS when running out of memory).
 2. Cache Storage (better used with Service Workers, however that's an advanced use case and most likely not very useful in case of tabular data).
-3. SqLite with WebSql fallback (our choice and the defacto for many production ready hybrid apps).
+3. SQLite with WebSQL fallback (our choice and the defacto for many production ready hybrid apps).

-We will be using `SqLite` for this purpose with `WebSql` fallback when in developing.
+We will be using `SQLite` for this purpose with `WebSql` fallback when in developing.

-**Note:** The hidden reason to use the `WebSql` fallback is to be able to deploy the app both as a mobile app and as a web app.
-Sometimes the app isn't supported by the device so with this fallback, as good as the device have `Chrome` installed, they would be able to open the web version and use the app like that, also note i say `Chrome` because `Firefox` doesn't support `WebSql`, and other browsers lack `internationalization api` support, thus you'll need to use polyfills to bridge the gap between browsers.
+**Note:** We use the `WebSQL` fallback is to deploy the app both as a mobile app and as a web app.
+Sometimes the app isn't supported by the device so with this fallback, as good as the device have `Chrome` installed, they would be able to open the web version and use the app like that, also note i say `Chrome` because `Firefox` doesn't support `WebSQL`, and other browsers lack `internationalization api` support, thus you'll need to use polyfills to bridge the gap between browsers.

 ### Creating the database provider

-`Ionic CLI` comes with a handy utility called a [generator](http://ionicframework.com/docs/v2/cli/generate/) that allows for quick prototyping, in order to use it firs list the available generators and then choose the one you want, like this (note the shorthand of `generator` as `g`):
+`Ionic CLI` comes with a handy utility called a [generator](http://ionicframework.com/docs/v2/cli/generate/) that allows for quick prototyping.
+To use it, list the available generators and then choose the one you want (note the shorthand of `generator` as `g`):

 **Listing:**